 I can’t remember where exactly I heard about this web host, but InsaneGB.com sounded like a great deal.
 You can read their website for more details, but in a nutshell they got PHP 5, MySQL 4, and everything (Databases, Add-on domains, etc) is unlimited except disk space and bandwidth.
 They give you 5GB for disk space and 20GB on bandwidth per month.
 Which is great for a free host, if you ask me; heck, they even offer cron jobs.

-Poll Results – What Do You Look for in a PHP Framework?
+Poll results for What Do You Look for in a PHP Framework are in:

 First of let me state that this post is very bias towards CakePHP.
 Truth be told, I haven’t even installed or used Ruby on Rails.
 The closest I’ve come is looking at various code snippets I’ve found around.
 With that said, you may want to stop reading now.